Barry Levinson has had the kind of career that can make a filmmaker look deceptively miscellaneous.

 Britannica and Levinson's official site agree on the basic arc.
 He was born in Baltimore in 1942 and began his career writing for television, including work connected to Tim Conway, Carol Burnett, and Mel Brooks.
 He later cowrote ...And Justice for All, which brought his first Oscar nomination.

 That beginning matters because Levinson's movies are often built around speech rhythms before they are built around visual grand statements.
 People in his films interrupt, circle, deflect, needle, brag, and stall.
-The talk does not just deliver plot.
+The talk does more than deliver plot.
 It reveals tribe, class, aspiration, and insecurity.

 You can hear the comedy writer in the timing.
 You can hear the neighborhood listener in the ear.